 Conclusion:

-Once you get into habit /building practice, you will simply upgrade your life, fulfill your goals, and earn your desires.
+Once you get into a habit building practice, you will simply upgrade your life, fulfill your goals, and earn your desires.

 The key is to apply the strategies one by one.